ludwieg/compiler/README.md

 > **Notice**: `ludco` will not create folder structure based on package names,
 > such as `com.example.project` even when `--package` is provided.

+## Known problems
+- It is not possible to reference a struct type declared a level higher than the field referencing it.

 ## License

 ```